Gambian sun squirrel: Taxonomy

 The Gambian sun squirrel was first described by the Irish naturalist William Ogilby in 1835 as Sciurus gambianus.
-It was designated the type species of the genus Sciurus after the International Commission on Zoological Nomenclature decided to suppress the use of the Sciurus annulatus for this purpose in 1957.
-The species was later reallocated to the genus Heliosciurus.
+It was designated the type species of the genus Heliosciurus after the International Commission on Zoological Nomenclature decided to suppress the use of Sciurus annulatus for this purpose in 1957.
 It is probably a species complex of several described species.

 Description

 The Gambian sun squirrel has a head-and-body length of between 170 and 240 mm and a tail of between 180 and 260 mm.
 The pelage is variably coloured but is usually greyish with a grizzled appearance.
 There is a paler grey ring around the eye, and the throat and underparts are also pale.
 The tail is boldly ringed in black and white, there being about fourteen rings.

 Distribution and habitat

 The Gambian sun squirrel occurs across tropical Africa, its range extending from Senegal and the Gambia, to Ethiopia and Kenya.
 A separate population is further south in Angola and Tanzania.
 It inhabits wooded savanna and other grassland with scattered trees, moving through the branches but sometimes descending to the ground.
 It also inhabits plantations and other cultivated areas.